astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

-This method also takes no action if the file having the specified `path` does not already exist on the disk.
+This method also takes no action if the file having the specified `path` does not already exist on the filesystem.

 <a name='T-xyLOGIX-Core-Debug-EmergencyStopPendingEventHandler'></a>
 ## EmergencyStopPendingEventHandler `type`